junyuelin/UCSD-MentalHealth-Bot/index.md

 lucinations and detect emergency crisis behavior among users.

 # Introduction

 Mental health is a growing concern among university students balancing academic, social, and personal challenges.
 While mental health-related GenAI applications have gained traction, they are largely catered to the general population and are susceptible to hallucinations.
 They lack any knowledge on campus-specific information relevant to the average UCSD student.
 As a result, this project aims to develop a chatbot tailored to UCSD students that can direct them to the numerous mental health services on campus when needed.

 A variety of AI mental health chatbots are shown to have improved mental health through digital therapy.
-One study on the cognitive behavioral therapy (CBT)-based mental health chatbot, XiaoE, found that it significantly reduced depressive symptoms in young adults compared to their control group (He et al. 2022).
-Another mental health chatbot, Minder, was co-developed with university students and also found effective in reducing depression and anxiety symptoms while also decreasing substance use among a general sample of university students (Vereschagin et al. 2024).
-Additionally, a scoping review done on the efficacy and feasibility of 15 different studies on AI mental health chatbots concludes that tailoring chatbot interventions to specific populations can enhance their efficacy (Casu et al.
+One study on the cognitive behavioral therapy (CBT)-based mental health chatbot, XiaoE, found that it significantly reduced depressive symptoms in young adults compared to their control group [^1].
+Another mental health chatbot, Minder, was co-developed with university students and also found effective in reducing depression and anxiety symptoms while also decreasing substance use among a general sample of university students [^2].
+Additionally, a scoping review done on the efficacy and feasibility of 15 different studies on AI mental health chatbots concludes that tailoring chatbot interventions to specific populations can enhance their efficacy [^3].

-2024).
-Outside the mental health space, a study on a chatbot trained on campus-specific resources at Mississippi State University highlights the potential AI-based chat systems have on facilitating access to university resources (Neupane et al. 2024).
+Outside the mental health space, a study on a chatbot trained on campus-specific resources at Mississippi State University highlights the potential AI-based chat systems have on facilitating access to university resources [^4].

 Willo, the current AI wellness based app tailored to UCSD students, provides lists of relevant campus resources based on user-selected data.
 However, it lacks any other form of user interaction and in-app mental health support.
 Our chatbot addresses this gap by incorporating a mental health conscious persona that can support users in non-crisis situations while also promoting on-campus mental-health resources.
 To test the efficacy of our chatbot, we compare its responses with a control GPT-3.5 turbo model on the following criteria:
 - Whether or not responses to emotionally charged user prompts normalize and affirm their feelings
 - Whether or not responses accurately provide information to UCSD mental health